 This game contains examples of:

 - Camera Screw: In the co-op mode, the screen used to scroll to accommodate the foremost player.
 Anyone else who fell too far behind got screwed unless the foremost player went back, or unless the player who fell behind managed to catch up with portals.
-A later update added a splitscreen to fix this.
+SE would've added a splitscreen to fix this.

-- Co-Op Multiplayer: 4-player simultaneous, and each player gets his own portal gun.
+- Co-Op Multiplayer: 4-player simultaneous, and each player gets his/her own portal gun.

 - Crossover: Not just Mario and Portal, but it also has a Minecraft mode and Sonic Rainbooms too.

 - Downloadable Content: A handful of mappacks are available, including The Lost Levels.
 Thankfully you have the Portal Gun this time.
 Subverted in the 1.6 version since they are actually pre-packaged rather than downloaded (but the menu still lists them as DLC).